libreosteo/LibreOsteo/CONTRIBUTING.md

 Internationalization
 ====================

-Libreosteo code and strings are written in *English* Language.
+LibreOsteo code and strings are written in *English* Language.
 Internationalization is used to provide a full translation in French.
 If you need it in another language, please contribute your translations :-).